artyom-beilis/OpenLiveStacker/README.md

     - for UVC cameras libuvc and libusb
     - for DSLR (under development) libgphoto2
     - libraw for watch directory driver support of dng/raw files
-    - libcfitsio for watch directory driver support of raw/mono fits files
+    - libcfitsio for watch directory driver support of raw/mono fits files and for indi or indigo cameras.
-    - For indigo cameras indigo development files
+    - For indigo cameras indigo development files (see below)
-    - For indi cameras indi development packages
+    - For indi cameras indi development packages (see below)
 - For mount support indi development packages.

 Here the packages you can install on apt based distributions

     apt-get install libgphoto2-dev git python3 cmake libuvc-dev libtiff-dev libpcre3-dev libcurl4-openssl-dev zlib1g-dev libraw-dev libopencv-dev libopencv-imgcodecs-dev libopencv-imgproc-dev build-essential libpcre3-dev zlib1g-dev libcfitsio-dev

+For Indi support camera and mount:

-For installation of indi packages refer to [the official documentation](https://indilib.org/download.html), specifically `libindi-dev` is required on apt based distributions, for indigo refer to [this documentation](https://www.indigo-astronomy.org/downloads.html) and `indigo` package is required on apt based distributions
+- For installation refer to [the official documentation](https://indilib.org/download.html), specifically `libindi-dev` is required on apt based distributions
+- Additionally libnova-dev is required

+For ingigo camera support

+- Refer to [this documentation](https://www.indigo-astronomy.org/downloads.html) and `indigo` package is required on apt based distributions

 For installing CppCMS please refer to: <http://cppcms.com/wikipp/en/page/cppcms_1x_build>, in the nutshell